Handbook home

 Intended learning outcomes

-- Possess a knowledge of the social, political and cultural development of the ancient civilisations of Egypt and the Near East
+- Illustrate the social, political and cultural development of the ancient civilisations of Egypt and the Near East

-- Have developed a knowledge of textual and archaeological methods to study processes of cultural change and interaction
+- Develope textual and archaeological methods to study processes of cultural change and interaction

 Eligibility and requirements